About Redemption Hymns

 Lindsay has also published Sing Again! an inexpensive new collection of the 255 best songs from Redemption Hymns.
 There is more information on the website at www.sing.bz

-The principles applied in the selection of songs for Redemption Hymns are outlined in the following article:
+The principles applied in the selection of songs for Redemption Hymns and also Sing Again! are outlined in the following article:

 Choosing Great Christian Songs